 A study done by the Center for BrainHealth at the University of Texas at Dallas researched the effects of aerobic exercise on the brains of adults ages 57-75.
 The researchers randomly separated the adults into a control or physical training groups.

-Those that were placed in the physical training group exercised for an hour three times a week on a treadmill or stationary bike.
+Those in the physical training group exercised for an hour three times a week on a treadmill or stationary bike.
 They did this for 12 weeks.

-Before the start of the physical training, mid-way through the 12 weeks, and at the end of the 12 weeks, the patients’ cardiovascular fitness, cognition, and resting cerebral blood flow were measured.
+Researchers measured patients’ cardiovascular fitness, cognition, and resting cerebral blood flow before the start of the physical training, mid-way through the 12 weeks, and at the end of the 12 weeks.

 The founder/President of Advance MRI, Sina Aslan, said “By measuring brain blood flow non-invasively using arterial spin labeling (ASL) MRI, we can now begin to detect brain changes much earlier than before.
 One key region where we saw increase in brain blood flow was the anterior cingulate, indicating higher neuronal activity and metabolic rate.
 The anterior cingulate has been linked to superior cognition in late life.”